usnistgov/traction-lithium-battery-recovery/README.md

-# Electric Vehicle Battery Recovery
+# Traction Lithium Battery Recovery
-Web-based functional model for electric vehicle battery recovery
+Web-based functional model for traction lithium battery recovery

 ## Website
 Visit the linked website to access and explore the model.